indrz/indrz-fe/docs/index.md

 ### Floor Changer
 On the right side you can style the floor changer by changing the file.....add..file..here...

-To change the floor changer design you need to use  `thisfile.vue `
+To change the floor changer design you need to use  `components/FloorChanger.vue `

 ```javascript